 For the first time, the five critical ingredients to displace the centralised exchange came to be all at once:

 Although all decentralised exchanges have some inherent advantages for users, without good asset coverage and competitive pricing on trades, those advantages have never been enough to attract the volume necessary to invoke the “Uniswap Effect.”
 To date, no cross-chain decentralised exchange has combined the five ingredients successfully.
 That's where Chainflip comes in.

 Lately, interest within the cross-chain sector has focused on cross-chain messaging, but this approach alone isn't optimised to address the biggest and most valuable markets, being largely restricted to existing EVM-only AMMs.
 Chainflip also supports cross-chain messaging for maximum coverage, but alone it will not invoke the “Uniswap Effect”.

 We at Chainflip believe that the best form of on-chain trading lies in native cross-chain swaps.
 This means trading and storing assets on their native blockchain using a decentralised virtual liquidity system powered by Threshold signature schemes (TSS) that runs ‘off-chain.’

 When engineered correctly, these purpose built systems can vastly outstrip other approaches in terms of their ability to offer users exceptional pricing with a relatively small amount of liquidity, minimising on-chain gas fees, and supporting any arbitrary blockchain type.

-This approach, free from the confines of smart contracts and able to operate within a custom execution environment, allows Chainflip to maximise efficiency with a purpose built AMM - the JIT AMM.
+This approach, free from the confines of smart contracts and able to operate within a custom execution environment, allows Chainflip to maximise efficiency with a specialised AMM - the JIT AMM.

 Over time, Chainflip aims to become a network of networks, supporting increasingly specialised cross-chain liquidity networks supporting classes of blockchains never previously integrated into the DeFi ecosystem - all with the goal of taking spot volume from the centralised exchanges.